Corel VideoStudio: Basic editing

-3D provides assorted 3D transition effects.

-Album is a slideshow effect similar to that of a photo album.

 Overlay

 Users can overlay videos, images, and text.
 Using the overlay track, up to 50 clips can be displayed simultaneously.
 It can handle videos in MOV and AVI formats, including alpha channel, and images in PSP, PSD, PNG, and GIF formats.
 Clips that do not contain an alpha channel can have specific colours removed from the overlay video so that the required background or image is displayed in the foreground.

-Other features

-VideoStudio can change video playback speed, reverse it, and modify hue and saturation.
-Trim, crop and split video tools are included.
-The soundtrack can be split from the video track, allowing the audio to play at a different pace than the video.
-"SmartRender" renders only the edited video portions, so a user can preview edited footage without creating temporary files.
-This feature accelerates final rendering.

 Proxy video files

 VideoStudio supports high-definition video.
 Proxy files are smaller versions of the video source that stand in for the full-resolution source during editing to improve performance.

 Plug-ins/bundles

-VideoStudio supports VFX-type plug-ins from providers including NewBlue and proDAD.proDAD plug-ins Roto-Pen, Script, Vitascene, and Mercalli-Stabilizer are bundled with X4 and later Ultimate Editions.
+VideoStudio supports VFX-type plug-ins from providers, including NewBlue and proDAD. proDAD plug-ins Roto-Pen, Script, Vitascene, and Mercalli-Stabilizer are bundled with X4 and later Ultimate Editions.